At The Story Exchange, inspirational women are our business. And business is booming.

 The founders of U Konserve and My Sister’s Closet

 Lynn Julian, Chance Claxton and the Siner sisters (Ann and Jenny) are four more founders trying to make an environmental impact with their companies.
 Plastic is a scourge — not only is it littering the oceans, but tiny pieces of it are also getting into much of what we eat, drink and breathe.
-Julian and Claxton are doing their part to reduce single-use plastic products for school children, while the Siners are trying to keep fast fashion out of landfills.
+Julian and Claxton wanted to do their part to reduce single-use plastic products for school children, while the Siners endeavored to keep fast fashion out of landfills.
 Both solutions are smart, strategic, and make money for their founders.
+(Since publication, Lynn Julian has left U Konserve, and Jenny Siner has left My Sister’s Closet.)

 [Related: A Dose of Inspiration from Michelle Obama]